 - What’s notable: Landfills emit methane, and Staten Island holds the largest landfill on the Eastern Seaboard.
 This analysis accounts for high background methane near the landfill, and so could miss small leaks.

-- Dates mapped: Cars with air sensors took readings between January and April 2014.
+- Dates mapped: Cars with air sensors took readings from January through April 2014.
 This map represents a snapshot in time and may not reflect current leaks due to repairs or other changes.

 Explore Staten Island map